homieiot/convention/convention.md

 Every extension must be published using a license.
 The license can be chosen freely, even proprietary licenses are possible.
 The recommended license is the [CCA 4.0](https://homieiot.github.io/license), since this is the license Homie itself uses.

+## Versioning

+Some considerations related to versioning in this specification;

+* compatibility is assumed to be major version only, so version 5 for this spec.
+* the base topic includes the major version.
+This allows controllers to only subscribe to devices they are compatible with.

+### Backward compatibility

+* backward compatibility: a v5 controller controlling a v5 device with a smaller minor version.
+Eg. a v5.3 controller sending commands to a v5.0 device.
+* Controllers should be aware of unsupported features in older major or minor versions they subscribe to, because the spec for that version is known.

+### Forward compatibility

+* forward comaptibility: a v5 controller controlling a v5 device with a higher minor version.
+Eg. a v5.0 controller sending commands to a v5.2 device.
+* Controllers should ignore unknown fields, properties, attributes, etc. within an object (device, node, or property), but keep the object itself.
+* Controllers should ignore the entire object (device, node, or property) if in a known field, property, or attribute an illegal value is encountred.
+For example;
+  * illegal characters in a topic or name
+  * unknown data type
+  * unknown/illegal format
+  * required element missing

 ## Implementation notes